angelicacodes/phase_2_project_chicago-sf-seattle-ds-082420/README.md

 These claims can be addressed directly with the three datasets (from the King County Department of Assessments) described later in this document:

-1. Higher square footage increases home sale price
+1. Higher square footage increases home sale price<sup>1, 2</sup>
-2. Having a porch increases home sale price
+2. Having a porch increases home sale price<sup>3, 4</sup>
-3. Having a beachfront or lakefront increases home sale price
+3. Having a beachfront or lakefront increases home sale price<sup>5</sup>
-4. The presence of a nuisance (power lines, traffic noise, airport noise) decreases home sale price
+4. The presence of a nuisance (power lines, traffic noise, airport noise) decreases home sale price<sup>1, 5</sup>

 We will build a linear regression model to represent sales prices in King County, and use it to address these claims as well find other features that have a correlation with  home sale price.